MoeHH/ASTAR_Dataset_Generation/README.md

 **Abstract:** Learning-based path planners require large, well-structured datasets of grids with known-optimal solutions.
 This repository is a GPU-accelerated generator that produces such datasets for 2D grid navigation using the A\* search algorithm.
-For each grid it records the context (per-cell features and status), the found route(s), the action masking, and the target move sequence (Up, Down, Right, Left), and exports every sample in three interchangeable formats (PKL, JSON, and PyTorch `.pt` tensors) so the same data can drive both classical tooling and a Transformer training pipeline.
+For each grid, it records the context (per-cell features and status), the found route(s), the action masking, and the target move sequence (Up, Down, Right, Left), and exports every sample in three interchangeable formats (PKL, JSON, and PyTorch `.pt` tensors) so the same data can drive both classical tooling and a Transformer training pipeline.
 Two generation modes are provided: a *templates* mode that places obstacles from a bank of pre-defined patterns under a configurable open-space schedule, and a *legacy* mode that scatters obstacles at random.
-Alongside solvable (`sol`) grids, the generator deliberately constructs unsolvable (`nosol`) grids — via disconnected components and isolated goals — to train a route-availability gate.
+Alongside solvable (`sol`) grids, the generator deliberately constructs unsolvable (`nosol`) grids and isolated goals to train a route-availability gate.
 A staged pipeline generates the master datasets, extracts a balanced gate ("RAGate") dataset, optionally renders ImageNet-style JPEGs of the grids, and validates everything with a two-level inspection sweep.
 The datasets produced here are consumed directly by the companion [`PSTAR`](../PSTAR) path-planning model.